 This article shall govern meetings of the Institute and of the Council.
-The Board of Directors shall have control of the times and agenda of Council meetings.
+The Board of Directors shall have control of the times and agenda of Council meetings determine the dates of meetings of Council and the matters to be presented for action.